Finite quotients of 3-manifold groups: Introduction

 If $V$ is a $\F_p$-self-dual irreducible representation of a group $G$ over $\F_p$, and we let $\kappa:=\Hom_G(V,V)$, then $V$ is either $\kappa$-symplectic, \emph{symmetric} if $V$ is $\kappa$-self-dual but not $\kappa$-symplectic, or \emph{unitary} if $V$ is not $\kappa$-self-dual.

 If $V$ is a representation of $G$ over $\kappa$ with a $G$-invariant symmetric, nondegenerate, $\kappa$-bilinear form, then we say $V$ is \emph{symmetrically self-dual}.
-Note that if $V$ is irreducible and $\kappa=\operatorname{End}_G(V),$ then this equivalent to symmetric.
+In odd characteristic, if $V$ is irreducible and $\kappa=\operatorname{End}_G(V),$ then symmetrically self-dual equivalent to symmetric.

 {\bf Groups and homomorphisms:} For any abelian group $V$, we write $V^\vee:=\Hom(V,\QZ)$.